 Q: Is raw milk healthier?
 Will it cure X condition/illness?
 Can I drink it even if I’m allergic to grocery-story milk?

 A: The evidence for the health benefits of raw milk are inconclusive – scientists need to do more research!
-We aren’t doctors and we can’t suggest what is healthy for you.
+We aren’t doctors or naturopaths, so we can’t suggest what is healthy for you.
 Our customers have a wide range of interesting experiences and stories about why they choose raw milk and how they feel as consumers of it, but again – people differ.
 This is a decision you have to make for yourself and your family, based on your own research and medical consultations.
 But we will say that it is important to assess the cleanliness of a raw-milk dairy farm’s practices.
-We welcome potential herd-share customers asking us about how we handle our milking, milk storage, testing and the health of our cows; we recommend that you come for a farm tour before you decide to become a herd-share partner.
+We welcome potential herd-share customers asking us about how we handle our milking, milk storage, testing and the health of our cows; we recommend that you come for a farm tour and conversation before you decide to become a herd-share partner.

 Here are examples of the range of perspectives on raw milk:

 Q: Is raw milk full of probiotics?

 A: Undoubtedly, because it is unpasteurized.
 But research hasn’t clarified if our bodies benefit from eating probiotic-rich food.
 Health-conscious people definitely should keep reading the evolving research on probiotics.
 The more we learn about our gut health, the more we learn that we need beneficial bacteria, lots of fiber (including the fiber in milk, interestingly!), and challenges to our immune system – by NOT being so clean!
 Some studies suggest that children who live on farms have fewer allergies.
 We joke that some of our customers become herd-share partners just so that they can bring their kids to the farm to pet and kiss the animals every now and then!